 • Fill in the holes with soil, gently firming it around the base of each seedling to provide support.

-Water young plants regularly, keeping the soil moist but not waterlogged.
+Water young plants regularly, keeping the soil moist but draining well.
 Feed with an organic fish fertilizer for a few weeks and then use a slow-release fertilizer so feeding them is set-and-forget.
 This will help promote healthy growth and lots of blooms.

 Lush garden scene with vibrant snapdragons in shades of yellow, pink, and purple, complemented by blue larkspur and yellow straw flowers.
 The image captures a variety of snapdragons in full bloom, beautifully arranged with terracotta pots hanging whimsically in the background, creating a picturesque summer garden